LineageOS/lineage_wiki/_includes/templates/recovery_install_nintendo.md

 4. Now, make your partition scheme selections based on your needs, as well as any other operating systems you may plan to install alongside Android.
     {% include alerts/note.html content="Please give Android no less than roughly 10 GB to ensure that enough space is present." %}
 5. When content with your selections, click "Next Step" in the bottom-right of the screen, then when ready click "Start", then follow the on-screen instructions to proceed with the partitioning process.
+    {% include alerts/warning.html content="Please ensure that you select 'Dynamic: Android 13+' when prompted." %}
 6. When the process is complete, select "Flash Android" and accept the prompt to reboot to recovery.